 The FAA reviewed the ATMP to identify and address any safety concerns.
 The FAA also reviewed all public comments received on the draft ATMP that raised safety concerns.
+The FAA will evaluate the establishment of an operational plan in the area to enhance safety.
 Under FAA regulations, the pilot-in-command is always required to take action to ensure the safe operation of the aircraft.